 - Water thoroughly until liquid drains from the bottom of the pot.

-For an avid bird of paradise plant lover, yes, you can grow a bird of paradise from a cutting, but you want to ensure it comes from a division of the plant with its bulb or root, not the leaves.
-Also, it’s essential to note that unless you live in a warmer climate that’s not subject to freezing temperatures, it’s best to plant your birds of paradise in pots rather than the ground.
-This ensures that you can adequately propagate your plantings successfully and that you can bring them indoors to accommodate weather changes.
+You can grow a bird of paradise from a cutting, but you want to ensure it comes from a division of the plant with its bulb or root, not the leaves.
+Also, it’s essential to note that unless you live in a warmer climate that’s not subject to freezing temperatures, it’s best to plant your birds of paradise in pots rather than directly in the ground.
+This ensures that you can propagate your plantings successfully and that you can bring them indoors to accommodate weather changes.